Descent 3: Marketing and release

 Descent 3 was presented at the Electronic Entertainment Expo in 1998, where developers showed off a demonstration of the game.
 In the months leading to the game's release, the game's publisher, Interplay Productions, ran a program that allowed Descent fans to submit a digital photo of themselves along with a pilot name to the company.
 These photos would later be included in the game so that players could use them as their multiplayer profiles.
 Outrage also released two game demos that allowed customers to try the game before purchasing it.
 The second demo included a single-player level and several multiplayer matches which could be played through a matchmaking service provided by Outrage.
 From March to August 1999, Interplay held a Descent 3 tournament in the United States consisting of three phases where numerous players could compete against each other in multiplayer matches.
 The winner was awarded a prize of US$50,000.

 Descent 3 was initially released for Microsoft Windows on June 17, 1999.
 A level editor was released shortly afterwards, allowing users to create both single and multiplayer maps for the game.
-A Mac OS version of the game was released in November 1999.
+A Mac OS version of the game was released on November 23, 1999.
 The Mac OS version was ported by programmer Duane Johnson, who previously worked on the 3dfx versions of the original Descent and Descent II.
 Descent 3 was ported to Linux platforms by Loki Entertainment Software after an agreement with the game's publisher.
 The port, which features a multiplayer mode optimized for 16 players, was released in July 2000.

 An expansion pack, titled Descent 3: Mercenary, was released for Microsoft Windows on December 3, 1999.
 The expansion introduces new features, a seven-level campaign, a fourth ship, and several multiplayer maps.
 It also includes the game's level editor.
 Although the expansion was praised for adding more replay value to the game, the level design of the new campaign was considered inferior to that of the base game.
 A compilation that includes both Descent 3 and its expansion pack was released on June 14, 2001.
 In 2014, the game was released on the Steam digital distribution service.

+On April 16, 2024, Kevin Bentley released the source code for Descent 3, but without audio and video libraries.